ResourcesThe Future of Workplace Communication: Breaking Through the Digital Noise

 Traditionally, internal comms have relied on email, intranets, and meetings to deliver updates.
 But these channels are facing diminishing returns

-To reach employees effectively, communication teams must adopt a multi-channel approach that integrates both active and passive touchpoints.
+To reach people effectively, communication teams must adopt a multi-channel approach that integrates both active and passive touchpoints.
 While emails and chat platforms will always have a role, they should not be the only tools in the mix.

 Instead of competing with emails and chat notifications, this approach works alongside them—ensuring employees absorb key messages naturally as part of their workday.